MoonL4D2/BizzyMoon/README.md

 Bizzy's best server, Bizzy's Moon Mod, is quite possibly the greatest Linux dedicated L4D2 server in existance, currently residing in Chicago (US-East).

-Moon Mod was designed with the simple idea that people shouldn't ever have to play shit mod.
+Moon Mod was designed with the simple idea that people shouldn't ever have to play shit mod EVER.

 Current Server IP:
 connect 74.91.113.130:27019